-this work theory, can you justify having two represent the state of South Dakota with only about 800,000 people?
+Or take the U.S Senate.
+If two Senators can represent the 15 million or so people in the state of New York, how, under this work theory, can you justify having two represent the state of South Dakota with only about 800,000 people?
 And both pairs at the same salary.
-You enough alone.
+You want to out the Senate half in